Effects of immigration to the United States

-Immigration to the United States has many effects on the culture and politics of the United States.
+The effects of immigration to the United States impacts the demographics, economy and culture of the country.
+The United States is the country with the highest immigrant population.
+In recent years, the topic of immigration has become controversial, with debates centered around how immigration impacts crime rates and the overall economic status of the United States.

 Demographics

 The Census Bureau estimates the US population will increase from 317 million in 2014 to 417 million in 2060 with immigration, when nearly 20% will be foreign-born.
 A 2015 report from the Pew Research Center projects that by 2065, non-Hispanic white people will account for 46% of the population, down from the 2005 figure of 67%.
 Non-Hispanic white people made up 85% of the population in 1960.
 It also foresees the population of Hispanic people increasing from 17% in 2014 to 29% by 2060.
 The population of Asian people is expected to nearly double in 2060.
-Overall, the Pew Report predicts the population of the United States will rise from 296 million in 2005 to 441 million in 2065, but only to 338 million with no immigration.
+Overall, the Pew Report predicts the population of the United States will rise from 296 million in 2005 to 441 million in 2065, but only to 338 million with no immigration permit.According to, The US has 140,000 green cards each year for employment-based immigration, of which European immigrants take 65%.
+Thus, more than half of the European immigrants in 2013 came from legal and labor status.

-In 35 of the country's 50 largest cities, non-Hispanic white people were predicted to be in the minority at the last census, or are already.
-In California, non-Hispanic white people decreased from 80% of the state's population in 1970 to 42% in 2001 and 39% in 2013.

-Immigrant segregation declined in the first half of the 20th century, but has been increasing over the past few decades.
+Immigrant segregation declined in the first half of the 20th century but segregation still remains high, especially between black and white Americans.
 This has caused questioning of the correctness of describing the United States as a melting pot.
-One explanation is that groups with lower socioeconomic status concentrate in more densely-populated areas that have access to public transit while groups with higher socioeconomic status move to suburban areas.
+One explanation is that groups with lower socioeconomic status concentrate in more densely populated areas that have access to public transit while groups with higher socioeconomic status move to suburban areas.
 Another is that some recent immigrant groups are more culturally and linguistically different from earlier groups and prefer to live together due to factors such as communication costs.
 Another explanation for increased segregation is white flight.